About key-value targeting

 Target line items to very specific areas of your site

 You can also use key-values to target ads to specific ad slot positions.
-Maybe you sell your ad slots above the fold at a premium.
-You can create a key to define the ad slot position as top (for example,
+For instance, if you sell your ad slots above the fold at a premium, create a key to define the ad slot position as top (for example,

 position=top) and target certain line items to that key-value so they don't show below the fold.